sozialhelden/mcc-mnc-list/README.md

 - `7` - South and Central America
 - `9` - World-wide (Satellite, Air - aboard aircraft, Maritime - aboard ships, Antarctica)

-A mobile country code (MCC) is used in combination with a mobile network code (MNC) (also known as a "MCC / MNC tuple") to uniquely identify a mobile network operator (carrier) using the GSM (including GSM-R), UMTS, and LTE public land mobile networks. (*source: Wikipedia*)
+A mobile country code (MCC) is used in combination with a mobile network code (MNC) (also known as a "MCC / MNC tuple" or "PLMN Code") to uniquely identify a mobile network operator (carrier) using the GSM (including GSM-R), UMTS, and LTE public land mobile networks (PLMN). (*source: Wikipedia*)

 ## Install